 - Keep teams up to date by distributing documentation

 You definitely save time, effort, and resources by using SQL Doc to generate your documentation.
-Instead of getting consumed in endless loop of coding, tweaking, and compiling your documentation, you can focus more on other stuff that truly matters without compromising your metadata.
+Instead of getting consumed in an endless loop of coding, tweaking, and compiling your documentation, you can focus more on other stuff that truly matters without compromising your metadata.

 Documentation Format Options